davidepedranz/alfred-timetracker/README.md

 Have you ever asked yourself the question, `What did I do today?`.
 If you did and could not answer, this Alfred workflow is for you.
 Sometimes we have so many different tasks and interrupt that it is easy to lose track.
-You can try to track them manually, but this approach is error-prone, time-consuming, and tedious.
+You can track them manually, but this approach is error-prone, time-consuming, and tedious.
-This workflow allows you to leverage Alfred's power to track your work easily.
+This workflow lets you to leverage Alfred's power to track your work easily.

-_Disclaimer_.
-The workflow is already working, but it is still under construction.
-Use it at your own risk ⚡.

 ## Installation